+EMERALD

-EMERALD December 2022 Issue #2 The latest news, views, and announcements - Issue #2 Welcome to the second edition of the EMERALD newsletter.
+December 2022 Issue #2

+The latest news, views, and announcements - Issue #2

+Welcome to the second edition of the EMERALD newsletter.

 Dear readers,

 We're excited to share key updates from July 2022 to December 2022.
 Stay informed of the latest developments and achievements.

 Enjoy,

 The EMERALD Team

+EMERALD

+VISION

+techniques

 INSIDE

-Development of DBMS Secure, efficient, and collaborative research data management.
+Development of DBMS Secure, efficient, and

+collaborative research data management.

-Publications at Conferences and Journals AI-driven research on CAD and NSCLC, focusing on diagnosis and explainability.
+Publications at Conferences and Journals Al-driven research on CAD and NSCLC, focusing on diagnosis and explainability.

+Progress catch-up

+BREAKTHROUGH

+EMERALD takes a unique, holistic approach to

+development by extracting and integrating

-EMERALD BREAKTHROUGH VISION EMERALD takes a unique, noistic approach to patient-specific predictive modeling and MDSS development by extracting and integrating knowledge from new research, clinical tests, and human expertise using advanced analytic techniques Progress catch-up Even in its early stages, the EMERALD team has made significant strides in key research areas.
+patient-specific predictive modeling and MDSS

+knowledge from new research, clinical tests, and human expertise using advanced analytic

+Even in its early stages, the EMERALD team has made significant strides in key research areas.